Integral-valued polynomials over the set of algebraic integers of bounded degree: Polynomially dense subsets of the ring of integers of a number field

 We may wonder whether there exist polynomially dense subsets properly contained in the subset $O_n$ of an order $O$ of a number field $K$ of degree $n$.
-Next proposition gives a positive answer to this question.
+The next proposition gives a positive answer to this question.
 Given such an order $O\subseteq O_K$, we consider the set The set $A_O$ is contained in $O_n$ and it may be empty.
-By a result of Gyory, $A_O$ is a finite union of equivalence classes with respect to the equivalence relation given by $\alpha\sim\beta \Leftrightarrow \beta=\pm\alpha+m$, for some $m\in\Z$ (see \cite{Gyory}).
+By a result of Gy{\H{o}}ry, $A_O$ is a finite union of equivalence classes with respect to the equivalence relation given by $\alpha\sim\beta \Leftrightarrow \beta=\pm\alpha+m$, for some $m\in\Z$ (see \cite{Gyory}).
 This means that

 where $O=\Z[\alpha_i]$, $i=1,\ldots,k$ and $\alpha_i\pm\alpha_j\notin\Z$, $\forall i\not=j$.
 With these notations we have the following Proposition.
 0.6cm \begin{Prop} $O_{n}\setminus A_O$ is polynomially dense in $O$. \end{Prop}